 A little expert help with your personal injury claim can go a long way towards ensuring you get what’s rightfully yours.
 It will all help in getting over the accident you were involved in and the injury you suffered, putting you back on the road to health and happiness.

-To find out more about the PIAB or any other aspect of personal injury claims, contact McCarthy & Co Solicitors and speak in confidence to one of our expert personal injury solicitors.
+To find out more about the PIAB or any other aspect of personal injury claims, contact McCarthy + Co in Dublin & Cork and speak in confidence to one of our expert personal injury solicitors.
 In the meantime, make sure to download your FREE copy of our Consumer’s Guide to the Injuries Board.

 * In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.